kncrabtree/blackchirp/doc/source/user_guide/hw/pulsegenerator.rst

 * ``canDutyCycle`` (bool): If true, the delay generator supports duty cycle mode in which a channel generates a pulse for N trigger events followed by no pulse for M subsequent trigger events, where N and M are set by the user.
 * ``canSyncToChannel`` (bool): If true, one channel's delay may be referenced to the delay of another channel rather than the master clock.
+* ``canDisableChannels`` (bool): If true, individual channel outputs may be enabled/disabled independently of the overall system status.
 * ``canTrigger`` (bool): If true, the pulse sequence can be initiated from an external trigger instead of an internal rate generator.
 * ``dutyMaxPulses`` (int): Maximum number of pulses that can be set in duty cycle mode for on/off sequences.
 * ``lockExternal`` (bool): If true, timing clock will be set to lock to an external reference.